-COVID-19 Update – Chaplaincy Services still up and running at Chester County Prison.
+Ministry Update – Chaplaincy Services continue at Chester County Prison.

-Due to restrictions in place to protect inmates and staff from coronavirus, religious programming has been shut down at the prison.
-Praise God that the Chaplain’s office is considered “essential services” at CCP, as well it has always been.
-Chaplain Heinrich continues his ministry within the prison walls, and is encouraged by groups of men stepping up and leading fellow inmates in prayer and study during these tenuous times.
+Praise God that Chaplaincy is considered an “essential service” at Chester County Prison.
+Chaplains Heinrich and Rhonda continue their ministry within the prison walls, and are encouraged by groups of men and women stepping up and leading fellow inmates in prayer and study during these tenuous times.

-Please keep Heinrich, the prison staff, and the incarcerated men and women in your prayers.
+We continue to ask God to grant wisdom to the prison leadership in their decisions concerning return of religious volunteers.
+Please keep Heinrich, Rhonda, the prison staff, and the incarcerated men and women in your prayers.

 Onesimus Ministries exists for the purpose of introducing prison inmates, ex-inmates, and their families to the life-changing Good News of Jesus Christ, as well as spiritually supporting and assisting anyone in becoming faithful in their daily walk as Christ’s disciples.